VegardSkui/Leaderboard/management/README.md

 Run `python3 dump_games.py` to dump all game records from the database to `games.csv`.
 This will remove the games from the database.

-Run `python3 update_ranks.py` to update the player ranks on the server with the ranks calculated from `games.csv`.
+Run `python3 update_database.py` to update the player data on the server with the data calculated from `games.csv`.
 This deletes all current player records from the database, so remember to dump all games first!

 ---